pcrain/GungeonGoVroom/readme.md

 Currently included experimental optimizations are:
   - **Optimize GUI Mouse Events**: Prevents checks for whether the mouse is over a menu item when no menus are open.
 Saves significant CPU, but may break custom UIs.
-  - **Optimize Path Recalculations**: Optimizes clearance computations used for enemy pathing logic.
-Saves modest CPU, but may freeze enemies in place.
   - **Optimize Title Screen**: Prevents scanning for the player on the title screen when no player exists.
 Saves small CPU, but may break floor loads.

 ## Issues?
 Suggestions?